 - What are the ethical rules and guidelines for payments in your jurisdiction?

-Offering a greater variety of payment methods—especially payment methods that make it easier and more convenient for clients to pay their bills—leads to faster payments (and, subsequently, more revenue).
+When law firms offer a greater variety of payment methods—especially that make it easier and more convenient for clients—it can lead to faster payments (and more revenue).
 Specifically, the 2019 Legal Trends Report notes that 57% of online payments get paid within the day they’re billed, and 85% are paid within a week.